RGSSoftware/sketchScriptFail/README.md

 As you can see this solution uses MSSliceLayer.sliceLayerFromLayer() which is not apart of the official docs, at least currently, but apart of MSSliceLayer’s unofficial [header](https://github.com/abynim/Sketch-Headers/blob/master/Headers/MSSliceLayer.h).

 ###Extra
-I've as noticed a few other things not working properly.
+I've also noticed a few other things not working properly.
 Updating a MSSliceLayer.frame in order to add a 10px padding,
 ```javascript

 MSSliceLayer.frame.scaleBy()